vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/demo/custom-blog-home.md

     desc: Detailed description of the book
     link: https://link.to.your.book

-  - icon: article
+  - icon: newspaper
     name: article name
     desc: Detailed description of the article
     link: https://link.to.your.article

-  - icon: friend
+  - icon: user-group
     name: friend name
     desc: Detailed description of friend
     link: https://link.to.your.friend